go-aah/docs/request-and-response.md

 ---
 # aah Request and Response

-This document gives you an insights about aah `Request` and `Response` capabilities.
+This document provides an insights into aah `Request` and `Response` capabilities.
 So that you can use it effectively.

 ### Request